DMKEBUSINESSGMBH/typo3-t3twig/Documentation/reference/extensions/tsparser.md

 # TSParser

 This extensions allows you to parse any field you have defined in TS.
-A flattened data array of the item is always needed.

 ## t3parseField

-Renders an field with TS configuration
+Renders an field with TS configuration.

 ```
 plugin.tx_myplugin {